kp2zf/Galaga/README.md

 # Galaga

-python remake of the popular arcade game, [Galaga](https://en.wikipedia.org/wiki/Galaga)
+Python remake of the popular arcade game, [Galaga](https://en.wikipedia.org/wiki/Galaga)

 ### Prerequisites

-Built with the GameBox API, that uses pygame.
+Built with the GameBox API, that uses PyGame.